Victor-Andres-RdeTrio/RL4MCES/README.md

 **Author:** Víctor Andrés Rodríguez de Trío.

-Published: 10th of February, 2025
+**Published:** 10th of February, 2025

+The code is thoroughly documented to aid anyone interested in exploring it.
+In addition, there are various README files to provide clear overviews of the purpose and contents of the files making up this repository.

-### Key Components
+### Key Components of the MCES Environment

 - 🔋 Lithium-ion battery storage
 - 🚗 Electric Vehicle (EV) integration
 - ☀️ Photovoltaic and solar thermal systems
 - 🌡️ Heat pump and thermal storage
 - 🤖 RL-based energy management system

+*Note: MCES stands for Multi-carrier Energy System*

 ## Key Findings